 Yet I live here, I live here too, I sing

-In the final line of that stanza, Heaney pushes back against the media jargon representing his country to assert the presence of moderate voices.
+In the final line of that stanza, the speaker pushes back against the media jargon representing his country to assert the presence of moderate voices.
 The problem being that these voices are getting drowned out, ‘The ‘voice of sanity’ is getting hoarse.’
-In a situation of too many voices and too much division is it better, then, to say nothing?
+In a situation crowded with too many voices and too much division, is it better to say nothing?

-In the final poem of the collection, ‘Exposure’ it seems that this is the conclusion that Heaney reaches.
-He divests himself of the role of the hero-poet, reverting to a pastoral role, absenting himself from the conflict.
+In the final poem of the collection, ‘Exposure’ it seems that this is the conclusion that is reached.
+The speaker divests himself of the role of the hero-poet, reverting to a pastoral role, absenting himself from the conflict.

 I am neither internee nor informer;